itsakettle/itsakettle.github.io/_posts/2023-11-08-3-precision_vs_specificity.md

 * The probability of receiving a negative result if truly negative.

 ## Example of when Precision is important
 * Imagine a machine learning classifier classifies customers as likely to churn or not.
+The tester is the company trying to stop churn and the testee is each individual customer.

-Say all customers with a positive result are given a €10 voucher.
+* Say all customers with a positive result are given a €10 voucher.
 To simplify things let's say they get the voucher whether they stay or not.

-* The cost of doing the test for the customer (testee) is zero since doing the test just involves inputting the customers data into the model.
-Of course this assumes the customers privacy is respected.

-* The marginal cost (i.e. excluding the various costs of training the model) for the test for the business (tester) is just the compute cost and is probably low.

 * The cost of treatment to the customer is zero since they get a €10 voucher.